petervdpas/mermaid-bridge/README.md

 2. The currently active class diagram in StarUML will be converted to Mermaid syntax.
 3. The resulting Mermaid code will be displayed, ready to be copied or saved.

+## StarUML Overview

+StarUML is a software modeling tool that supports UML, ERD, and other diagrams.
+You can download StarUML from [staruml.io](https://staruml.io/) for Windows, macOS, and Linux.

+To install extensions:

+- Open StarUML.
+- Go to Tools > Extension Manager.
+- Search for "Mermaid Bridge" or install directly from the downloaded files.

 ## Example Mermaid Syntax

 > You can try and edit the `mermaid-code` I added below, here (just copy&paste): [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/).
 You can also find more examples in the [Mermaid documentation](https://mermaid.js.org/intro/).